When To Arrive

 Once you have obtained your visa the customs official will then stamp your passport with “Report to the nearest police station within one month.”

 Within one month, report to the police station nearest your home in Amman with your Jordanian landlord or landlady.
 You will need your passport and a rental contract.
 You will fill in some paperwork, and the police will stamp your passport with a visa for three months from the time you entered the country.

 (Note: Some police stations also require you to get a blood test before issuing this three month extension.
 You must get this test from the health center on Gardens street.
 Keep in mind that after having the test, you will need to return to the center after a few daysfor the test results.)

 At the end of three months, report to the Borders and Foreigners Administration.
 At that point, you may request a three-month extension.
 If the extension is granted, the police at the Borders and Foreigners Administration will stamp your passport with an extension of three months.
 After a total of six months from the date of your first entry into Jordan you will need to exit and reenter the country in order to begin the process over again.

 For Other Passport Holders: We recommend that you obtain assistance from others who are familiar with the visa requirements in Jordan regarding your country of origin.
 It may be helpful to contact the Jordanian Embassy in your country, or to contact friends in Jordan for assistance.
-For unofficial information you may also consult this link.
+For unofficial information you may also consult this link (or this link alternatively).
 Click on the drop-down list at the bottom of the page, choose you continent, and when the page reappears, scroll down to the bottom of the page to find your country.